-American wisteria grows in moist woods and along the edges of swamps in East and Southeast Texas.
-It is less aggressive than the non-native Asian wisteria.
-Unlike the non-native counterpart, American wisteria blooms after it has leafed out.
+Texas Wisteria grows in moist woods and along the edges of swamps in East and Southeast Texas.
+It is less aggressive than the non-native Asian Wisteria.
+Unlike the non-native counterpart, Texas Wisteria blooms after it has leafed out.
 It needs sturdy support and is best not to be planted near structures it can damage.
 It can be trained on arbors, walls, and columns.

 AT A GLANCE

 |Present in county and native